fran/SmartestD8/README.md

 Improvements with respect to SimpleTest
 ---------------------------------------

--Customizable Dashboard with run-time extracted data to guide the testing -Different Test prioritizations to detect faults faster -Automated testing with feedback in real time -Time-out option to automatically stop the test execution
+- Customizable Dashboard with run-time extracted data to guide the testing.
+- Different Test prioritizations to detect faults faster.
+- Automated testing with feedback in real time.
+- Time-out option to automatically stop the test execution.

 Libraries
 ---------
 See here which libraries are used within the SmarTest module:
--phploc
+- phploc

 External dependencies
 ---------------------
--SimpleTest
+- SimpleTest.
--Charts with Google Charts
+- Charts with Google Charts.
--Libraries
+- Libraries.
--Code coverage (without modifying the Drupal core)
+- Code coverage (without modifying the Drupal core).

 Installation guide
 ------------------